-Step 5(a): Full Formative Assessment Process (for specified or less than proficient teachers)
+Step 5a: Full Formative Assessment Process (specified or less than proficient teachers)

-Appropriately trained and credentialed evaluators shall conduct six classroom observations.
-The full Formative Assessment Process shall be completed on the following groups of educators:
+Appropriately trained and credentialed evaluators shall conduct six classroom observations for teachers assigned to participate in the Full Formative Assessment Process.
+The Full Formative Assessment Process may be completed on the following groups of educators:

-- Induction (3 or less years of teaching experience), - Teaching out-of-field, - New position (change in field of certification), - Out of the profession for longer than one year, - Moving into the state, and - Evaluation performance of Needs Development or Ineffective.
+- Induction (3 or less years of teaching experience), - Teaching out-of-field, - · New position (change in field certification), - Out of the profession for longer than one year, - · Moving into the state, and - Evaluation performance of Needs Development or Ineffective.